Setting up Oxy Acetylene Kit is not rocket science, but it is important to do it correctly.

 Check the valves on the Torch are closed.

-Check the Control Knobs on the Regulators are unscrewed to the point where it is loose and floppy.
+Check the Control Knobs on the Regulators are unscrewed to the point where they’re loose and a little floppy.

 SLOWLY open the Gas Cylinder Valves.

-Open the Oxygen Valve on the Torch ½ a turn (no gas will come out yet).
+Open the Torch Oxygen Valve 1/4 – 1/2 a turn (no gas will come out yet).

-Screw the Oxygen Regulator Control Knob in until you feel it start to go stiff, continue turning while watching the Delivery Pressure Gauge on the Regulator, continue turning the Regulator Control Knob until the desired pressure is reached.
+Screw the Oxygen Regulator Control Knob Clockwise until you feel it start to go stiff.
+Continue turning while watching the Delivery Pressure Gauge on the Regulator.
+Continue turning the Regulator Control Knob until the desired pressure is reached.

 Turn OFF the Torch Valve.